michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

-# Mastering A/B/N Testing with Lyft's Ride Sharing Feature Optimization
+# Mastering A/B/N Testing with Optimization of Lyft's Ride Share Feature

 #### Article Summary and Inspiration